Harmony Week: Everyone Belongs

-Harmony Week celebrates Australia’s diverse multiculturalism, and recognises inclusiveness, respect and belonging for all Australians, regardless of cultural or linguistic background.
+Harmony Week is about inclusiveness, respect and belonging for all Australians, regardless of cultural or linguistic background.